compomics/moFF/README.md

 NOTE : Please use *moff_all.py* script to run the entire pipeline with both MBR and apex strategies.

 The version presented here is a commandline tool that can easily be adapted to a cluster environment.
 A graphical user interface can be found [here](https://github.com/compomics/moff-gui).
 The latter is designed to be able to use [PeptideShaker](https://github.com/compomics/peptide-shaker) results as an input format.
+Please refer to the [moff-GUI](https://github.com/compomics/moff-gui) manual for more information on how to do this.

 [Top of page](#moff)